About the 23rd Congress

 I want to discuss with you this course called LETTERING and to outline our program.
 We will concern ourselves mainly with what is known as the ROMAN alphabet or rather the Roman letter family and it’s derivation.

 You all know Roman letter forms, of course, and you are able to read and write them without being conscious of doing just that.
-When you were children, you learned reading and writing in school and you were probably more conscious of the appearance of these forms a that time.
+When you were children, you learned reading and writing in school and you were probably more conscious of the appearance of these forms at that time.
 Later this reading and writing becomes almost mechanical and more automatic and you are not aware of the individuality of each letter.

 Now it is my job again to make you more conscious of these forms.
 We will notice nuances of measurements and proportions of letter forms, by seeing and producing them and you will train your eye and your hand—but most important, your mind.
 You will develop your judgment and your taste which you will need whenever you are confronted with problems of lettering.
 And like all knowledge, you will find that this will help you in other problems of aesthetics.